ggoupy/CSNN-VDSP/README.md

 Several other functions are available in the file `snn.py` (and also `snn_analysis.py` for `MNIST`) to reproduce experiments presented in the paper.

-## About TIDIGITS

-Note that TIDIGITS dataset is not provided.
-You must extract the content of the directory "adults" from the original dataset to a new directory of path `./dataset`.
-Also, we defined and used a specific order to load sound files for reproducibility purpose, samples are then shuffled randomly with a seed.

 ## Acknowledgements

 - Institut Interdisciplinaire d'Innovation Technologique (3IT), Université de Sherbrooke.